DDoshiDishant/Housing-Price-Prediction/README.md

 Keys Observation:-
 From this Project i understand on which features price is affected and on which price not and observed many things:
 As the Living area increases price also increases.
 As Basement Are increases price also increases.
 Price of the house having high Garagearea having high price.

-Most of the people like Gas Base Furnace heating and its price is also high

-Kitchen Quality-Excellent price is high.
+Most of the people like Gas Base Furnace heating and its price is also high Kitchen Quality-Excellent price is high.
 As No of FirePlaces increases price also increases.
 Room above the ground as room increases price increases but after the incremnet of 12 price decareses.

-Limitation Learning Outcomes and Future Scope
+Limitation Learning Outcomes and Future Scope:-

 As this model is based on Australian Market only this model you can not apply globally.
 From this model i learn many things and for this model Tree base algorithm is mostly use.
 Here dataset is small so i used KFold Value 5 but if for big dataset KFold Value will be 10.
 Here Data set having also many missing values and for future score if i provide geological data like longitute and Latitude than i can visualize on Map so it will be more easy to under stand and having more impact.